nanoframework/nf-Community-Contributions/drivers/Shift-Register-74HC595/README.md

 # Shift Register Tutoral

-**74HC595** shift register enables put to 8 additional output ports using only three ports from the device.
+**74HC595** shift register enables up to 8 additional output ports using only three ports from the device.
 More ports can be added by "daisy chaining" more chips.